AlexJuca/SoftwareDesignArchitecture/README.md

 or coordinates.
 The player is limited to moving in any one of four directions until he finds the space treasure.
 Along the way the player may land on traps and have his health deducted from.
 Healthpacks are available.

-Patterns used are Factory, Strategy and Composition
+Patterns used are Factory, Strategy, Singleton and Composition